ODBC from C tutorial (part 1) — getting started

 }

-Diagnostic Fields
+Diagnostic fields

-When you call SQLGetDiagRec you can retrieve 3 diagnostic fields:
+When you call SQLGetDiagRec, you can retrieve 3 diagnostic fields:

 The state is a five character SQLSTATE code.
 The first two characters indicate the class and the next three indicate the subclass.
 SQLSTATEs provide detailed information about the cause of a warning or error.
 You can look states up in the ODBC specification.

+The message text is the text of the diagnostic.
 For errors and warnings that do not occur in a data source the format is:

 [vendor-identifier][ODBC-component-identifier]component-supplied-text